lareponse/badhat/README.md

 **Yes**, if:

-* You’d rather write 10 lines of clear code than configure a container.
+* You'd rather write 10 lines of clear code than configure a container.
 * You treat SQL as a language, not a leaky abstraction.
 * You believe the filesystem is a perfectly good routing mechanism.
 * You understand what `require` does—and that it's enough.